Waziup/WaziCloud/broker/field_spec.md

 - FieldID is the name of the field.
 - latitude and longitude are coordinates on earth in decimal notation (e.g. "40.418889").
-- the polygon coordinates is a list of pair (latitude, longitude), representing the shape of the field.
+- the polygon coordinates is a list of list of pairs (longitude, latitude), representing the shape of the field.
+Note that the last coordinate pair must match the first one, in order to close the polygon.
 - owner is the field owner.
 By convention it is the user name in Keycloak.
 - humidity is the average humidity measured in the field, as reported by the sensors.
 - dateTime is the date and time at which the measurements has been taken.
 It is in ISO 8601 format: YYY-MM-DDThh:mm:ss.00Z